GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 <img class="article-float" src="{{ articleImage }}">

 I last touched this website three years ago.
 Back then, it was a single-page site with a custom Webpack setup, using Webpack like a static site generator through Nunjucks templating.
-Now I've remade, rewrote, and redesigned it with 11ty, which is far nicer to work with.
+Now I've remade, rewrote, and redesigned it with 11ty.
 There were several such attempts, all failing to gain traction.
-Among these attempts, I lost the momentum of inspiration, or had none at all, only knowing I wanted to make the site anew but without the actual want to do so.
+Among these attempts, I lost the momentum of inspiration or had none at all, only knowing I wanted to make the site anew but without the actual want to do so.

-The programming was easy.
-The writing and content was not.
-This time was different, because I realized something: at the core of what I realized is a concept I'm calling the "visual keystone".
+The coding was easy.
+The writing and content were not, but this time I finished the redesign.
+This time was different because I realized something, a concept I'm calling the "visual keystone".
-In picking a single thing to base my visual design around, upon which to base other decisions, the rest came; clearing my writer's block.
+After picking a single thing to base my visual design around, upon which to form other decisions, the rest came.

 ## Design: The Eternal Enemy of Programmers